Kinto/kinto.js/docs/api.md

 Authenticating against a Kinto server can be achieved in [three distinct ways](http://kinto.readthedocs.org/en/latest/api/cliquet/authentication.html):

 - Using Basic Auth
-- Using an OAuth Bearer Token
+- Using an OAuth Bearer Token (eg. Firefox Account)
-- Using Firefox Account

 ### Using Basic Auth